-- a meeting with representatives from the governors; - meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete a confidential, online questionnaire.
+- a meeting with a representative from the governors; - meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete an online, confidential questionnaire.

 Where, owing to the action short of strike, this evidence base was not available, it has been referenced in the body of the inspection report.